bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 #### Wild cards

-Navigate to the `workshops/lessons/rnaseq-1day/data` directory from your home.
-This directory contains our FASTQ files and some other ones we'll need for analyses.
+Navigate to the `workshops/lessons/shell/data/rnaseq/` directory from your home.
+This directory contains FASTQ files that are used during RNA-Seq.
 If we type `ls`, we will see that there are several files in there.
 Some of the end with .fastq.gz.
-These are compressed fastq files.
+That extra `.gz` extension tells us that these are compressed  files.

 The `*` character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
+But what if you only want to see a certain subset of files in the directory?

 ```bash
 ls *fastq.gz